zdravkov/kendo-docs/api/javascript/dataviz/geometry/circle.md

 #### Returns

-`kendo.dataviz.geometry.Point` The location of the circle center.
+`kendo.geometry.Point` The location of the circle center.

 ### getRadius